Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 and then use the commandlet you want.

-NOTE: there will be less feedback from the script if you run the commandlet inside Visual Studio.
+NOTE: There will be less feedback from the script if you run the commandlet inside Visual Studio.
 If you get warnings it might be a good idea to run the commandlet from a real PowerShell Console.

 Or you can follow the instructions to load them into PowerShell using the Import-Module commandlet: